 The students returned to us Saturday evening and I guided them through a small charm blessing ritual at the hearth.
 We then engaged in further discussions while awaiting the setting of the sun before venturing outside to magically charge the charms.
 On this occasion we visited the Merry Maidens stone circle.

 It was a beautiful evening with a gentle breeze.
-Our students took time to visit each stone within the circle and enjoyed the ambience of this ancient sacred space.
+Our students took time to visit each stone within the circle and enjoyed the ambiance of this ancient sacred space.

 We then returned to the cottage for libations of Cornish Mead and Saffron Cake.